 "Special service system" means a transportation system specifically designed to serve the needs of persons who, by reason of handicap, are physically unable to use bus systems designed for use by the general public.
-Special service is characterized by the use of vehicles smaller than a standard transit bus which are usable by handicapped persons, demandand the second second responsive service, point of origin to point of destination service, and flexible routing and scheduling.
+Special service is characterized by the use of vehicles smaller than a standard transit bus which are usable by handicapped persons, demandresponsive service, point of origin to point of destination service, and flexible routing and scheduling.

-11. Part 27 of Title 49, Code of Federal Regulations, is amended by adding a new Subpart E, which reads as follows:
+11. Part 27 of Title 49, Code of Federal Regulations. is amended by adding a new Subpart E. which reads as follows: